 When you are running a marketing campaign it is not always possible, or even desirable, to target your entire customer base.
 Various analytical techniques can be used for response modelling such as logistic regression, decision trees, neural networks and random forests.

-Response models are used primarily to help marketeers understand how consumers individually and collectively respond to marketing activities and how competitors interact.
+Response models are used primarily to help marketers understand how consumers individually and collectively respond to marketing activities and how competitors interact.
 Once the response target has been appropriately defined, the historical data for analytical modelling needs to be gathered from previous marketing campaigns in order to properly understand the customer’s response behaviour.

 Propensity to Purchase Model